 In this section, we compare our segmentation-based scheme with rateless codes optimized for unequal user demands.
-As discussed earlier, rateless codes provide near-optimal, lowcomplexity performance when the users are interested in identical content.
+For simplicity, we make our comparison for the case of n = 2 users (see Section III-C5 for a discussion of this special case).
+As discussed earlier, rateless codes provide near-optimal, low-complexity performance when the users are interested in identical content.